-of care, medical care needs, medication management, and response to emergency or change in condition.
-The overlap among the areas above account for 25 of the 28 identified critical- or high-risk deficient practices.
+Community Mortality Review Committee (CMRC) has very few additional findings beyond the findings by internal DBHDD investigations.
+The most common provider deficiencies that required corrective action were linked to individual care and prevention (59.7% of all critical/high deficiencies).
+These deficiency areas included assessment and treatment plans, medical care needs, medication management, coordination of care, and failure to respond to an emergency or change in condition in a manner that would protect the welfare of the individual.
+The overlap among the areas above account for 74 of the 124 identified critical- or high-risk deficient practices.
 Though corrective action plans are intended to remediate deficient provider practices and mitigate further risk, the prevalence of the abovementioned common deficient practices may indicate additional areas for systemic improvement.